Canadian Regulations for Travel Agencies in a Nutshell

 7. Fill out a branch location license form.

-8. [For home-based advisors only] Fill out this form if you want to operate your business from home.
+8. [For home-based advisors only] Fill out this form to operate your business from home.

 9. Get knowledgeable about lots and lots of rules and regulations.